 Frequently Asked Questions

 Dogs are not allowed on the reserve except for inside of a vehicle in the parking lots.
-Guide dogs are allowed.
+Registered service dogs are allowed.

 Bicycles are not allowed on the trails of the reserve.

 Fishing is permitted only in the designated area located to the right of the walk bridge connected to the Warner Avenue parking lot.
 Fishing permits are required for any fishers 16 years or older.

 Can I kayak, boat, or paddleboard in the wetlands?

 No, all watercrafts are prohibited in the wetlands unless permitted by the California Department of Fish and Wildlife.

 Can I bring a stroller or wheelchair onto the trails?